kitnato/neverquest/source/data/manual.md

 ### Traits

-Permanent passive abilities acquired upon [retiring](#retirement) for all subsequent new starts.
+Permanent passive abilities earned upon [retiring](#retirement) for all subsequent new starts.
 One may be chosen at a time for every retirement.

 #### Brawler